 Not every situation with a player near the opponent's goal is offside.
 For example:

-- If the player receives the ball from an opponent.
+- If the player receives the ball from the opponent.

-- If the player is on their own half of the field.
+- If the player is in his own half of the field.

-- If the player is level with the second-to-last defender.
+- If the player is on the same line as the second-to-last defender.

 Practical tips for fans